We’ve collected five mind-stretching insights from the 2019 AuditBoard User Conference. Read on to learn more!

 4. Cyber-related fraud risks and controls should be on your SOX radar.

 In October 2018, the SEC released a report that urged companies and their auditors to focus on cyber-related risks and the internal accounting controls needed to mitigate them after a number of companies lost millions of dollars to phishing scams.
-Rob Frattasio, Partner and National Process Risk and Controls Leader at RSM, noted that the SEC called it cyber-related, but that it’s not really cyber — the focus in the report was on the safeguarding of assets and anti-fraud controls mostly targeted at cash.
-But the expectation is that cyber-related fraud risks and controls will increasingly be in scope in the years to come, and it will be important to keep informed and try to stay ahead by making sure the company has reasonable cyber controls and understands the link to financial reporting.
+Rob Frattasio, Partner and National Process Risk and Controls Leader at RSM US LLP, noted that the SEC called it “cyber-related,” but that the focus in the report was on the safeguarding of assets and anti-fraud controls mostly targeted at cash.
+The expectation is that cyber-related fraud risks and controls will increasingly be in scope in the years to come, and it will be important to keep informed and try to stay ahead by making sure the company has reasonable cyber controls and understands the link to financial reporting.
 Cyber-related risks should be clearly considered in the risk assessment, and occurrences of actual cyber incidents should be analyzed, documented, and considered during the Internal Control Over Financial Reporting (ICFR) risk assessment.

 5. Having a diverse and well-balanced team is critical to sound execution in internal audit.